wix-incubator/react-templates/README.md

 * rt-class
 * style
 * event handlers
-* doctype rt, require dependencies, and calling other components
+* rt-require, and using other components in the template

 ###### Why not use JSX?
 Some love JSX, some don't.
 We don't.
 More specifically, it seems to us that JSX is a good fit only for components with very little HTML inside, which can be accomplished by creating elements in code.
 Also, we like to separate code and HTML.
 It just feels right.